Paul v Constance

 / [1977] 1 W.L.R.
 527 is an English trust law case.
 It sets out what will be sufficient to establish that someone has intended to create a trust, the first of the "three certainties".
 It is necessary that a settlor's "words and actions ... show a clear intention to dispose of property ... so that someone else acquires a beneficial interest."

 Facts

 Mr Constance's marriage broke down, and he moved in with Ms Paul.
-After a workplace accident he received £950 in damages, and following discussions with a bank manager, paid it into a new joint account.
-They were unmarried, so the account was just put in Mr Constance's sole name.
+After a workplace accident, he received £950 in damages, and following discussions with a bank manager, paid it into a new joint account.
+They were unmarried, so the account was put in Mr Constance's name.
 He said repeatedly, ‘the money is as much yours as mine’.
-They paid in joint bingo winnings too, and they made a £150 withdrawal, which they split.
+They also paid in joint bingo winnings too, and they made a £150 withdrawal, which they split.
 But 13 months later, Mr Constance died without a will.
 Ms Paul claimed the account was hers.
 Mrs Constance reappeared and claimed the money was hers.